Housing Market Forecast 2020

 Swiss Bank UBS has sounded warnings on Australia’s housing market recently also.
 Only China and Russia have housing markets that are declining faster so it’s easy for all the experts to pull the plug.

-As the above graphic shows, after 6 years of price growth of about 8% per year, prices began to fall in 2017 and are sliding faster in 2018.
+As the above graphic shows, after 6 years of price growth of about 8% per year, prices began to fall in 2017.
+This chart doesn’t show the precipitous drops of the last month.
 Fears of oversupply of housing will cause developers to cut back on development which decreases investment and tax revenue for governments and slows the economy.
-Real estate is big part of any economy including Australia’s.
+Real estate is big part of any economy including Australia’s and the loss becomes iterative.

 Up till now, the housing and economic outlook for Australia were strong:

 The question is, whether investment of all types will dry up and if rising tariffs will alter the global balance of trade, weakening Asia and AustralAsia to point of recession.
-If China’s housing itself has a correction, how would this affect Australia’s housing picture?
+If China’s housing market is undergoing a correction, how would this affect Australia’s housing picture for 2019?
+Australia exports 80% of its natural resources to China.
+And China is sliding.

 The price trends across the major Australian cities are pretty clear.
 At this point, there’s no reason for upward price pressure and more downside to the picture.